caidennason/phase-4-project/README.md

   - Pet
   - Rescue
 - Auth
   - Rescues are the only ones who can log in and create, edit or delete the data.
 Rescues can delete pets that belong to them only.
-Rescues can edit pets though, as long as they are signed in.
+Rescues can only edit their pets.
+If you need to change the ownership of a pet, that rescue needs to sign in to do it.

 - Controllers
   - Adopter